-Debbie and Friends, the concert that inaugurated Meng Concert Hall in 2006, singing alongside distinguished CSUF alumna Deborah Voigt.
-The baritone has performed the solos in numerous oratorios, among which are Messiah, Judas Maccabaeus, the Requiems by Mozart, Fauré, Brahms and Duruflé, St. John Passion, Ich habe genug, Dixit Dominus, etc. In 2011-2012 he performed a recital program honoring the poetry of Francesco Petrarch at La Sierra University, Pasadena City College, Mt SAC, CSULA and the Intimate Opera Company.
-In April 2013 he performed Massenet’s Thérèse, at Pasadena City College.
+An active concert artist, Mr. Barsamian sang in "Debbie and Friends," the concert that inaugurated Meng Concert Hall in 2006, singing alongside distinguished CSUF alumna Deborah Voigt.
+As baritone he has performed the solos in numerous oratorios, among which are Messiah, Judas Maccabaeus, the requiems by Mozart, Fauré, Brahms and Duruflé, St. John Passion, Ich habe genug, Dixit Dominus, etc. In 2011-2014 he performed recital programs honoring the poetry of Francesco Petrarch and Heinrich Heine at La Sierra University, Pasadena City College, Mt.
+SAC, CSULA and the Intimate Opera Company.

 Mr. Barsamian began his teaching career in 2001 at La Sierra University, where he directed/conducted Massenet’s operas Cendrillon (2004) and Thaïs (2006), as well as Pauline Viardot’s salon opera Cendrillon (2008).
 He joined the faculty of CSULB’s Bob Cole Conservatory of Music in 2014.
 Currently, he is the Coordinator of Classical Vocal Studies and the Director of Opera Studies at Fullerton College.
 Barsamian has also served on the voice faculties of Pasadena City College and Mount San Antonio College.
 A member of the Pacific Chorale since 2004, Mr. Barsamian is currently the bass section leader, as well as Assistant to the Artistic Director and Language Coach.